-- 1. To understand the immune system and their significance. - 2.
-To know the mechanism of immune cells and organs. - 3.
-To understand pathology and clinical aspects of Immunology.
+- To understand the immune system and its significance. - To know the mechanism of immune cells and organs. - To acquire knowledge in pathology and clinical aspects of Immunology.

 History and scope of Immunology: Historical perspective of Immunology, Early theories of Immunology, Types of Immunity Innate, Adaptive (cell mediated and humoral).
 Passive: Artificial and Natural Immunity, Active: Artificial and Natural Immunity